ronnyhartenstein/Image-and-Video-Thumbnailer/README.md

 ## NEF thumbnailer

-Fetch thumbnail from NEF raw images files.
+Fetch thumbnail from NEF raw images files using `dcraw`.
 Walks and mirror the tree.

 ```
 Call: php nef-thumbnailer.php -s '/path/to/foto-archive' -t '/path/to/nextcloud/foto-thumbs'